-NCATS Day 2018: Engaging Patients and Communities for Smarter Science will provide a forum to share and reflect upon patient and community needs — as well as best practices in addressing those needs — so that the Center can best shape its research priorities, programs and initiatives.
+NCATS Day 2018: Engaging Patients and Communities for Smarter Science provided a forum to share and reflect upon patient and community needs — as well as best practices in addressing those needs — so that the Center can best shape its research priorities, programs and initiatives.

-Patients and patient advocates, caregivers, community partners, community health engagement professionals, clinical and translational researchers, NCATS staff and others are encouraged to attend so that they can share and discuss ways to overcome translational research challenges and leverage opportunities through effective patient and community engagement.
-Participants will learn strategies to broaden participation in research and to incorporate patient and community input in their work.
+Patients and patient advocates, caregivers, community partners, community health engagement professionals, clinical and translational researchers, NCATS staff and others shared and discussed ways to overcome translational research challenges and leverage opportunities through effective patient and community engagement.
+Participants learned strategies to broaden participation in research and to incorporate patient and community input in their work.

 2018 Event Information

 Sept.
 28, 2018

 8:30 a.m. - 5 p.m.

 Natcher Conference Center, Rooms E1/E2

 This full-day event featured presentations, interactive discussion and activities, and a poster session.
 The event fostered an open dialogue for participants to discuss common roadblocks to translational science, brainstorm ideas for improvement and apply that knowledge to strengthen patient and community engagement at NCATS.